-Participant training and education commences with the completion of the pre-requisite CSDP Orientation Course.
+This course requires important previous knowledge and experience on CSDP.
+Therefore, participants are expected to have substantial prior knowledge on CSDP.
+Participation in the CSDP Orientation course and/ or relevant experience in the CSDP domain is highly recommended.
 AMT follows in the form of two modules: EU Integrated Approach (AMT 1) and CSDP Crisis Management (AMT 2).
 The latter is offered in two options: CSDP Crisis Management at the Political-Strategic Level (AMT 2a) and CSDP Crisis Management at the Strategic Level (AMT 2b).
 AMT 1 is mandatory and depending on interest, participants must opt for either AMT 2a or AMT 2b.